vijaycoderisetechnologies/servvai-docs/pages/getting-started/settings/workflow.md

 Enable this option to trigger a workflow whenever a **booking is canceled** by a user or admin.

 **How It Works:**
-When a booking is canceled, servv ai sends a cancellation request to your n8n endpoint.
+When a booking is canceled, servv ai sends a cancellation details to your n8n webhook URL using a `POST` request.

 ## Configuration